 Having trouble working through a roommate issue?
 Not feeling yourself but not sure why?
 Consider the following resources that are in place to help you:

 - Visit your campus health center for medical and/or emotional support.

-- Talk with residential life staff (junior advisors, residential advisors, etc.) to identify strategies for resolving conflicts.
+- Talk with residential life staff to identify strategies for resolving conflicts.

-- Make an appointment with someone in the Dean of Students office (or equivalent) to discuss high-level problems.
+- Make an appointment with the Dean of Students office (or equivalent) to discuss high-level problems.